bfuchs18/R01_Marketing/docs/reach_data_management_manual.md

 ## Processing steps
 ### 1. Transfer data to servers for processing

-Before we can run any processing scripts, we need to move data from their source to the server in which they will be processed.
+Before we can begin processing any data, we need to copy data from their source to the server in which they will be processed.
 For survey and task data, this is OneDrive.
 For MRI data, this is Roar Collab.

 <!-- omit in toc -->
 #### 1.1.
 Transfer survey data from REDCap to OneDrive

-   1. Log in to redcap (#https://redcap.ctsi.psu.edu/)
+   1. Log in to redcap at [https://redcap.ctsi.psu.edu/](https://redcap.ctsi.psu.edu/)
    2. Download visit data
       1. Navigate to the REDCap project: Food Marketing Resilience/Project REACH
       2. Select 'Data Exports, Reports, and Stats'